schalkneethling/150days-of-html/content/book/day023/_index.md

+---
+title: Chapter 23 | The anchor element
+keywords: html, html standard, how-to, learn html
+description: In this chapter we start our look at the text-level semantic elements.
+menu:
+  book:
+    weight: 23
+---

-# Day 23
+# Chapter 23 | The anchor element

-Welcome to day 23!

-Today we start our look at the text-level semantic elements.
-Today is exclusively focused on the element that makes the web, the web.
+In this chapter we start our look at the text-level semantic elements.
+This chapter is exclusively focused on the element that makes the web, the web.
 The anchor(`a`) element.

 ## `a` - The anchor element

-This is the element that makes the web the web.
-It is what allows us to link all the documents, websites, pages, and applications together.
+the anchor element is what allows us to link all the documents, websites, pages, and applications together.
 So simple and yet so powerful.
 The web would not be what it is without this element.
 Besides the [global attributes](https://html.spec.whatwg.org/#global-attributes), the anchor element has a couple of attributes that are of interest.

 ### `href`